Catalan independence movement: Catalan regional elections, consultation and independence referendum

-The parties explicitly campaigning for independence currently represented in the Catalan Parliament are the Esquerra Republicana de Catalunya (ERC); the Junts per Catalunya coalition (composed of Crida Nacional per la República, Acció per la República, Els Verds–Alternativa Verda, and splinter elements from the PDeCAT); and the Candidatura d'Unitat Popular (CUP).
+The parties explicitly campaigning for independence currently represented in the Catalan Parliament are the Esquerra Republicana de Catalunya (ERC); the Junts per Catalunya coalition (composed of Crida Nacional per la República, Acció per la República, Els Verds–Alternativa Verda, and splinter elements from the PDeCAT); and the Candidatura d'Unitat Popular (CUP), which included the smaller parties Endavant and Poble Lliure.
 They obtained 33, 32 and 9 seats, respectively, in the 2021 regional election (a total of 74 out of 135 seats).
 Including those who won no seats, pro-independence parties had an overall share of 51.3% of the popular vote.

-Other smaller pro-independence parties or coalitions, without present representation in any parliament, are PDeCAT (formerly called CDC), Catalan Solidarity for Independence, Estat Català, Endavant, PSAN, Poble Lliure and Reagrupament.
-There are also youth organisations such as Young Republican Left of Catalonia, Arran, and the student unions SEPC and FNEC.
+Other smaller pro-independence parties or coalitions, without present representation in any parliament, are PDeCAT (formerly called CDC), Catalan Solidarity for Independence, Estat Català, PSAN, and Reagrupament.
+There are also youth organisations such as Young Republican Left of Catalonia, Arran, La Forja, and the student unions SEPC and FNEC.